URL vs URI: Key Difference Between URL and URI

 Syntax of URL

-Here is a Syntax of URL:
+Here is the syntax of the URL:

 http://www.domainname.com/folder-name/web page-file-name.htm